thunderheadone/one-sdk-ios/README.md

 [One sendInteractionForOutboundLink:yourNSURL];
 ```

 passing the URL which will send an Interaction request ‘/one-click’ using the same logic as available automatically.

+*Note:*
-*Note:* This will send a POST request to ONE.
+- This will send a POST request to Thunderhead ONE or Salesforce Interaction Studio.

 ### Enable push notifications

-To receive push notifications from ONE, take the following steps:
+To receive push notifications from Thunderhead ONE or Salesforce Interaction Studio, take the following steps:

 1.	enable Push Notifications in Capabilities pane
 2.	enable Background Modes in Capabilities pane
 3.	select Remote Notifications under Background Modes section
 4.	call the method `enablePushNotifications` by passing `true` as shown below:

 	Swift:
 	```swift